Registration procedure for courses

 Advantage: simple

-Students must be given the opportunity to take all the necessary courses in a module.
-Students from other study programmes are treated equally.
+Students must be given the opportunity to take all the courses required for a module.

-A combination with other options may be necessary under certain circumstances.
+Coupling with other options may be necessary.

 Many registrations - few participants